bevsxyz/parallel-woamm/proposal/woa_proposal.md

 1. Use floats for fitness calculation.
 2. The population size can be set to equal the warp size 32.
 3. The local copy of the population array is a trick to avoid bank conflicts, which could be feasible since the population size is small.
 The modulo operation will not slow the execution since we use a constant value for population size.
+(The butterfly reduction with __shfl_xor_sync() could be even faster since it works between registers.)
 4. Within the device code, avoid pointer aliasing.
 5. We can reduce the if1 and if3 predicate to a min operation to avoid warp divergence.
 6. Use implicit synchronization within warp instead of the sync operation.